Hot Bacon Dressing Spinach Salad Recipe (Restaurant Style!)

 Where Can You Buy Hot Bacon Salad Dressing?

-This salad dressing actually gets cooked just before it is served, but don’t worry, there is minimal cooking time, and this is an easy salad dressing to put together.
+This salad dressing is actually cooked just before it is served, but don’t worry—there is minimal cooking time, and it is easy to put together.

 Types of Greens to Use for this Salad

-Growing up, my great-grandmother would serve up a wilted salad with a hot bacon dressing over whatever lettuce was in season.
+Growing up, my great-grandmother served a wilted salad with a hot bacon dressing over whatever lettuce was in season.
 This salad was served up during the spring and summer.
 The flavor of the bacon dressing was out of this world when drizzled over a pile of greens.

 This recipe is perfect for salad greens that are a little bitter.
-Often this salad is made with spinach (the classic), but you can use romaine or iceberg lettuce.
-It also works well with baby kale or even dandelion leaves early in the spring when the plants are small and the leaves are not too bitter.
+Often, this salad is made with spinach (the classic), but you can also use romaine or iceberg lettuce.
+It also works well with baby kale or even dandelion leaves early in the spring when the plants are small, and the leaves are not too bitter.

 FAQ About Bacon Dressing for Spinach Salad